Pre-Baccalaureate

 Be sure all of your forms and payment are completed by their assigned deadlines:

-Students registered after these deadlines are expected to complete form requirements and make payment within 48 hours of registration.
+Students registered after these deadlines are expected to complete form requirements and make payment in full within 48 hours of registration.

 Checklists